eecs394-s18/PAL/README.md

 * `../PAL/PAL_child`: child app

 Once you're at the right path, you will see `package.json` that tells you what to install to run it.
-Running `npm i --save` will help you install all libraries and dependencies and `save` keyword will prevent you from repeating installation of same libraries.
+Running `npm i --save` (within both the Pal and Pal_Child sub directory) will help you install all libraries and dependencies and `save` keyword will prevent you from repeating installation of same libraries.
 After this, you will see a new `package-lock.json` file.

 ## Running